umgamrania/umgamrania/README.md

 ## A little about me

 I'm a computer student, from Rajkot, Gujarat.
-I've been with computers, since 2018.
-The thing I like most about computers is that they do EXACTLY what I tell them to.
+I've been coding since 2018.
+I like computers (if you couldn't tell).
 I code for fun, and look forward to helping everyone, and engineering something that helps the mass.

 <br>